 Travel to the town is prohibited for foreign tourists by public transport, and all travelers to Tibet must have a pre-booked tour, with guide and driver, as well as a private vehicle.
 For Chinese tourists, travel to Gyantse can be done by train to Shigatse, and then by local bus to the town of Gyantse.

-Gyantse has a typical plateau monsoon climate similar to that of Lhasa, and at 3,977 meters above sea level is on the same level as the Tibetan capital.
-The annual temperature difference is relatively small between winter and summer, although it can get very cold at night.
+Gyantse has a typical plateau monsoon climate similar to that of Lhasa, and at 3,977 meters above sea level, is on the same level as the Tibetan capital.
+The annual temperature difference is relatively small between winter and summer, although it can freeze at night.
 Spring can be a little chilly but has plenty of sunshine, and the clear skies make for great views and amazing photos.
 Autumn is also a good time of year for clear skies, and with the dry weather and pleasant temperatures, both spring and autumn make for great times to trek in the area.

-Summer can be a little wetter than the rest of the year, due to the southeast monsoon bringing rains from lower down in Asia, but with the natural barrier of the Himalayas, there is actually very little rain in Gyantse in the monsoon season.
+Summer can be a little wetter than the rest of the year due to the southeast monsoon bringing rains from lower down in Asia.
+Still, with the natural barrier of the Himalayas, there is actually very little rain in Gyantse in the monsoon season.
 Days can be as hot as 22 degrees in summer, though it can drop to almost freezing at night, and what little rain there is normally falls in the afternoons and evenings.